 The Hong Kong Sheng Kung Hui maintains a small archives devoted to the history and records of our church, from the 1840s to the present.
 We also have historical materials on the Anglican and Episcopal Christianity in Greater China and related related areas.

 We have a complete photocopied set of the The Chinese Churchman (in Chinese), the official publication of the Chung Hua Sheng Kung Hui, from 1908-1951, as well as other documentary CHSKH materials.
-The Archives has acquired copies of other materials from the Public Records Office in Hong Kong, the Shanghai Municipal Archives, the Lambeth Palace Library, the Archives of the Anglican Church in Canada, and the Archives of the Episcopal Church in the USA.
-We have plans to visit the Church Missionary Society Archives in Birmingham to acquire materials related to CMS work in Hong Kong.
+The Archives has acquired copies of other materials from the Public Records Office in Hong Kong, the Shanghai Municipal Archives, the Lambeth Palace Library, the Archives of the Anglican Church in Canada, the Archives of the Episcopal Church in the USA and the Church Missionary Society Archives in Birmingham.
 Most of our publications have been digitized, and we are selectively digitizing important records that are part of our collection.

 Within the archival holdings, we maintain a special collection of rare books, documents and photographs.
 These include: